Even though bright colors like red, orange, pink, blue, etc. are favored, the classic favorite among many is still white.

 Also, during the time of the day when you have full sunlight, your house will be likely to have a blinding effect to look at.

 The off-white or white paint that comes with a bit of creaminess can be the ideal choice as it won’t be glaring to the eye.

 Plus, it will provide your house with a softer and more pleasing appearance.

-Before you start painting your exterior walls, always test different white paint options.
+Before painting your exterior walls, test different white paint options.